 3. The reign of Solomon (2 Chronicles 1-9)

 4. The kings of Judah (2 Chronicles 10-36)

 However, the last two verses of the book also give a new beginning.
-In these verses we see the work of the Spirit in the Persian king Cyrus, who sends a proclamation throughout his kingdom that anyone who want to return to Jerusalem to build the house of the LORD is admitted to do so (2Chr 36:22-23).
+In these verses we see the work of the Spirit in the Persian King Cyrus, who sends a proclamation throughout his kingdom that anyone who wants to return to Jerusalem to build the house of the LORD is admitted to do so (2Chr 36:22-23).